-Any sales fee discount is borne by the broker-dealer or selling firm out of the distribution fee.
+Any sales charge discount is borne by the broker-dealer or selling firm out of the dealer concession.
 The Sponsor reserves the right to change the amount of concessions or agency commissions from time to time.

-For transactions involving unitholders of our unit investment trusts who use their termination proceeds to purchase Units of the Trust, the dealer concession is 2.20%.
-No distribution fee is paid to broker-dealers or other selling firms in connection with Unit sales in investment accounts that charge a "wrap fee" or periodic fees for investment advisor, financial planning or asset management services in lieu of commissions.
+For transactions involving unitholders of other unit investment trusts who use their termination proceeds to purchase Units of the Trust, the dealer concession is 2.20%.
+No dealer concession is paid to broker-dealers or other selling firms in connection with Unit sales in investment accounts that charge a "wrap fee" or periodic fees for investment advisor, financial planning or asset management services in lieu of commissions.